cockroachdb/docs/cockroachcloud/serverless-cluster-management.md

     <a href="cluster-management.html"><button class="filter-button page-level">{{ site.data.products.dedicated }}</button></a>
 </div>

-This page describes the cluster management and cluster deletion workflows.
+This page describes the cluster management and cluster deletion workflows for {{ site.data.products.serverless }}.

 ## Planning your cluster